GlobalWebIndex/weak-css/README.md

 ## :ok_hand: Philosophy is Based on:

-- :point_right: **Concern separation** - *HTML describes "what" no "how" - using single class name.*
+- :point_right: **Separation of concerns** - *HTML describes "what" no "how" - using single class name.*
-- :point_right: **Determinism** - *Styles contains whole information about rules applied - mixins over inherited rules.*
+- :point_right: **Determinism** - *Styles contain whole information about rules applied - mixins over inherited rules.*
 - :point_right: **Avoiding Globals** - *Namespaces over global names - everything is prefixed.*
-- :point_right: **Equality** - *"Nested" rules have same specificity as top ones.*
+- :point_right: **Equality** - *"Nested" rules have same specificity as top-level ones.*
 - :point_right: **Maintainability** - *Following all previous rules you have this ultimate goal for free.*

 ## :mask: Disclaimer

-Practices described bellow comes from our experiences with building web based applications using web technologies.
+Practices described bellow come from our experiences with building web based applications using web technologies.
-By any mean this is not attempt to either enforce or convince anyone follow any of this advice.
+By no means is this an attempt to either force or convince anyone to follow any of this advice.
 We strongly believe in everyone's or any group's right to chose or deny any practice they wish.
 We hope all potential adoptions of rules described within this document will be motivated by democratic agreement of people imposed to follow them.